Collector’s Tale: A Global Quest For A 60th Anniversary Speedmaster

 Some explanation of why it’s popular

-The Speedmaster reference CK2915-1 was introduced in 1957, long before we sat foot on the moon, and a quarter century before the quartz crisis.
-It was a blissful watch with its broad arrow hands, and racing inspired chrono.
-Over the years, the watch has becoming a favorite with collectors.
+The Speedmaster reference CK2915-1 was introduced in 1957, long before we sat foot on the moon and a quarter century before the quartz crisis.
+It was a blissful watch with its broad arrow hands and racing-inspired chrono.
+Over the years, the watch has become a favorite with collectors.
 Prices have shot through the roofs of auction hours and vintage dealers.
 Omega responded to these market reactions in many ways.
 Introducing the Speedmaster 57 and CK2998 which mirrored some of the design elements of the original but included modern touches like Co-Axial escapements or larger case shapes.

 “Let me stop in here really quick”

 After a quick inspection and check of the price, I handed over my credit card.
 The store manager started began whispering something in Italian to the salesperson.
-The watch was on hold for someone else and he had mistakenly showed it to me.
+The watch was on hold for someone else, and he had mistakenly shown it to me.
 I left the store completely dejected, but now determined to find the watch.

 “Sorry dude, this watch is a unicorn”

 I began to shameless text friends, dealers, anyone that would listen to my plight.
 The responses were all the same, “sorry dude; this watch is a unicorn.”
 A collector’s term for a watch that’s impossible to find.